all-birds birds

 Contact

-Bird Watching & Birding
+Cardinal Bird Watching TipsBluebird

 Getting Started in Bird Watching

-If you are a beginning bird watcher it is helpful to start going out with experienced birders learn what to look for.
+If you are a beginning bird watcher it is helpful to start going out with experienced birders to learn what to look for.

 There are many bird groups you can join.
-The Audubon Society and American Birding Association are probably the best know.
+The Audubon Society, and American Birding Association are probably the best know.
 These groups offer birding information in the form of magazines, newsletters, and guided trips.
 You can find birding books, recordings, binoculars, and other equipment in local retail stores.
 The clubs should also have lists of birds in your area.

 Where and When to see Birds